Spelkington/triangle/Laws/Constitution.md

 * **Negating votes numbering less than or equal to two members of the voting quorum** shall extend to that New Member a bid for Initiation; otherwise,
 * the New Member shall not be extended a bid for Initiaton.

-If a New Member is not extended a bid for Initiation, our Chapter may vote by **simple majority** to extend him a [bid for membership](#) during the next academic term.
+If a New Member is not extended a bid for Initiation, our Chapter may vote by **simple majority** to extend them a [bid for membership](#) during the next academic term.

 No individual shall be extended more than three bids for membership.